Next Pope Odds for Successor, Papal Name, and Continent Predictions

 In 2024, Ambongo was recorded saying in regard to the West, “it is a decadent culture, it is the cultural and moral decadance of a society”.
 He also said that “many things can be reproached in Africa, homosexuality is not one of them”.
 Ambongo has also called for Africa to be the “the future of the Church”.
 There have only been three African Popes, and none since the year 496.

-Pope Francis has been in charge since 2013, so it’ll be interesting to see if the Vatican wants to lean more to the right.
+Pope Francis was in charge since 2013, so it’ll be interesting to see if the Vatican wants to lean more to the right.
 Ambongo, who has an implied win probability of 16.7%, would be happy to bring the church back to the conservative side.

 Next Pope Prediction

-There are many other solid candidates in the next Pope odds, but I’m going to take Pietro Parolin at +400 as my pick!
+There are many other solid candidates in the next Pope odds, but I believe that Pietro Parolin at +150 is the most likely option!
 He is well-liked by cardinals on both sides and prefers to use common sense to make decisions.

-He has also been involved in the papacy for years now, he knows how everything works, and at 70, Parolin is fairly young for the position.
-He checks a lot of boxes and the odds are great, so I recommend Pietro Parolin at +400!
+He has also been involved in the papacy for years and knows how everything works.
+At 70, Parolin is fairly young for the position.
+He checks a lot of boxes, and the odds are great, so I recommend Pietro Parolin.
+However, don’t bet on him at the next Pope market.

 Next Papal Name Odds